Some adolescents and young adults developed an inflammatory heart condition following a COVID-19 vaccination.

 No, it’s not time to panic, but it is time to raise awareness.

 Remember just over a month ago, when rare cases of blood clots formed in women who received the Johnson & Johnson vaccine?
-Well, some adolescents and young adults developed a rare heart condition, potentially as a result of the COVID-19 vaccine.
+Well, some teens and young adults developed a rare heart condition, potentially as a result of the COVID-19 vaccine.

-What Do We Know About Myocarditis?
+What Do We Know About Myocarditis?.

 The symptoms typically occurred within four days of vaccination.
 They also started more often following the second dose, rather than the first.